PDAL/PDAL/doc/stages/readers.memoryview.rst

 Usage
 =====

-The MemoryViewReader cannot be used from the command-line.
+The memoryview reader cannot be used from the command-line.
 It is for use by software using the PDAL API.

-After creating an instance of the MemoryViewReader, the user should call pushField() for every dimension that should be read from memory. pushField() takes a single argument, a MemoryViewReader::Field, that consists of a dimension name, a type and an offset from the base pointer:
+After creating an instance of the memoryview reader, the user should call pushField() for every dimension that should be read from memory. pushField() takes a single argument, a MemoryViewReader::Field, that consists of a dimension name, a type and an offset from the point base address:

 .. code-block:: c++